zudi-lin/pytorch_connectomics/docs/source/external/neuroglancer.rst

 .. tip::

-    To show the 3D meshes of all segments, print the segment indices in the Python script and copy it to the segment tab of the corresponding ``'segmentation'`` layer.
+    To show the 3D meshes of all segments, print the segment indices in the Python script (use ``numpy.unique``) and copy it to the segment tab of the corresponding ``'segmentation'`` layer.
 May need to wait a couple of minutes before seeing the rendered 3D meshes.